“Anything we can’t do forever is

 At their core, bivalves are unbeatable.

-With the hatchery, nursery and the open sea farm combination, we have control of the total life cycle from spawning, to seeding to adulthood.
-As such, we can cultivate in a continuous process, on a large scale and “forever”.
+With the hatchery, nursery and the open sea farm combination, we have control of the total life cycle from spawning, seed and up to adulthood phase.
+We can so cultivate in a continuous process, on a large scale and in a non-extractive approach, reintroducing millions of native European seeds every year.

-Unlike other species, cultivating bivalves does not require fresh water, artificial foods or antibiotics.
-They feed exclusively on microalgae and do not need much energy input.
-Due to their filtering characteristics, they do not create significant waste and can even improve the quality of water.
+Unlike many other species, cultivating bivalves does not require fresh water, artificial feed or antibiotics.
+In fact, bivalves feed exclusively on microalgae, and its production requires low use of utilities.
+As filter animals, they do not create significant waste and can even improve the quality of the water.

-Bivalves capture large amounts of CO2 which they turn into shells.
-The more we farm, the bigger our positive carbon footprint.
+Bivalves capture large amounts of carbon which they turn into shells.
+The more we farm, the bigger our net positive carbon footprint.

-Cultivating bivalves in an open sea farm has an indirect effect of creating shelter for other marine species, which allows to create a “sanctuary” effect in the ocean.
-We are studying this positive impact on marine flora and fauna.
+Cultivating bivalves in an open sea farm has an indirect effect of creating shelter for other marine species.
+This allows us to create an indirect impact on the biodiversity of marine flora and fauna that we are currently studying and monitoring.

 Restored

-Bivalves, and clams in particular, are naturally high in protein and nutrition – they are a great source of various minerals, vitamin B12 and Omega-3.
+Bivalves, and clams and flat oysters in particular, are naturally high in protein and nutrition – they are a great source of various minerals, vitamin B12 and Omega-3.

 CHALLENGE